shoelace-style/shoelace/.github/CONTRIBUTING.md

 # Contributing to Shoelace

 Shoelace is an open source project, meaning everyone can use it and contribute to its development.
-Please take a moment to review this document to make the contribution process as easy as possible for both you and the project's maintainers.
+Please take a moment to review these guidelines to make the contribution process as easy as possible for both you and the project's maintainers.

 ## Using the Issue Tracker